isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Note that indentation is optional and is used for aesthetic purposes only.
 In some cases it may be preferable to use more compact notation.

-After all the parameters are specified, there are two contexts open: ``global`` and ``Dhcp6``; thus, two closing curly brackets must be used to close them.
+After all the parameters have been specified, there are two contexts open:
+``global`` and ``Dhcp6``; thus, two closing curly brackets must be used to close them.

 Lease Storage
 -------------

 All leases issued by the server are stored in the lease database.
-There are four database backends available: memfile (the default), MySQL, PostgreSQL, and Cassandra (deprecated)
+There are four database backends available: memfile (the default), MySQL, PostgreSQL, and Cassandra (deprecated).

 Memfile - Basic Storage for Leases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The server is able to store lease data in different repositories.
 Larger
-deployments may elect to store leases in a database.
+deployments may elect to store leases in a database;
 :ref:`database-configuration6` describes this option.
 In
 typical smaller deployments, though, the server stores lease
 information in a CSV file rather than a database.
 As well as requiring
 less administration, an advantage of using a file for storage is that it
 eliminates a dependency on third-party database software.

-The configuration of the file backend (memfile) is controlled through
+The configuration of the memfile backend is controlled through
 the ``Dhcp6``/``lease-database`` parameters.
 The ``type`` parameter is mandatory
-and it specifies which storage for leases the server should use.
-The
+and specifies which storage for leases the server should use, through
-value of ``"memfile"`` indicates that the file should be used as the
-storage.
-The following list gives additional optional parameters that
+the ``"memfile"`` value.
+The following list gives additional optional parameters
-can be used to configure the memfile backend.
+that can be used to configure the memfile backend.

 -  ``persist``: controls whether the new leases and updates to existing
    leases are written to the file.
 It is strongly recommended that the